Aistarin/VGA-Mode-X-Scrolling/readme.md

 If you have a USB to Serial adapter and Null Modem serial cable, you can use Kermit to easily transfer files between your development machine and your real DOS hardware.
 - Ensure your DOS machine is powered down first before trying to connect the Null Modem serial cable to it
 - Set up your USB to Serial adapter on your development machine
-    - Under Linux, you'll have to add yourself to the group that owns whatever device your adapter maps to
+    - Under Linux, you'll have to add yourself to the group that owns whatever device your adapter maps to before you can use the device as a non-root user (may vary depending on your disto)
 ```
 usermod -a -G dialout $USER
 ```
-    - NOTE: this may vary depending on your disto
 - Install Kermit on both your development machine anf your DOS machine
     - Under Linux, you can simply install ckermit via `sudo apt-get install ckermit`
     - Under DOS, you can download it from here: http://www.columbia.edu/kermit/mskermit.html